avoicule/AWS-CSA-2019-study-notes/Course/S3/README.md

   * Distribution: Is the name AWS calls CDN's.
     * You can Have two types: Web that is for generic web contents and RTMP that is for video streaming
     * TTL: time to live of the cached object.
+* Web Distribution  - web sites; RTMP -Used for Media Streaming
+* Edge loations are not just readonly -  you can write to them too.
+Objects are cached for the life of the TTL - Time to live.
+You can clear cached objects but you can be charged
+* Restrict S3 URL - use restrict bucket access checkbox - If you want to require that users always access your Amazon S3 content using CloudFront URLs, not Amazon S3 URLs, click Yes.
+This is useful when you are using signed URLs or signed cookies to restrict access to your content
 ### [S3 Security & Encryption](https://aws.amazon.com/blogs/aws/new-amazon-s3-encryption-security-features/)

 * You can configure S3 to create access logs for requests made to the S3 bucket
 * Access control for buckets:
   * Bucket policies: Permission bucket wide
   * Access control list: Permissions that can be applied to the single object
+* S3 buckets can be configured to create access logs which log all the requests made to the S3 bucket.
+This can be sent to another bucjet and even anpther bucket in another account/
 * Encryption:
   * In transit: from to your bucket, HTTPS for example
   * At rest: